effepivi/ICE4131-HPC/LAB4/README.md

 **REMEMBER: DON'T RUN `run.sh` DIRECTLY ON HAWKLOGIN.CF.AC.UK!**

 To execute the script, use SLURM.
-A script - [submit.sh](submit.sh) is provided:
+A script - [submit2.sh](submit2.sh) is provided:
 ```bash
 #!/usr/bin/env bash
 #